Origin of phase stability in Fe with long-period stacking order as an intermediate phase in cyclic $\gamma$-$\epsilon$ martensitic transformation: Abstract

 \section{Abstract}

-A class of Fe-Mn-Si based alloys was found to exhibit a reversible martensitic transformation between the $\gamma$~($fcc$) and $\epsilon$ ($hcp$) phases.
-During the deformation-induced $\gamma$-$\epsilon$ transformation, a new phase was identified that is different from the $\epsilon$-phase, where the electron diffraction spots are located at the 1/3 position corresponding to the $hcp$ (2H) phase, which suggests long-period stacking order (LPSO).
-To understand the actual stacking pattern and discuss the possible realization of a LPSO phase as the intermediate phase between the $\gamma$ and $\epsilon$ phases, the phase stability of various structural polytypes of iron was examined using first-principles calculations with a spin-polarized form of the generalized gradient approximation in density functional theory.
-We found that an antiferromagnetic ordered 6H$_2$ structure is the most stable among candidate LPSO structures and is energetically close to the $\epsilon$ phase, which suggests that the observed LPSO-like phase adopts the 6H$_2$ structure.
-We determined that the origin of the phase stability can be attributed to the depth of the deep valley in the density of states~close to the Fermi level.
+A class of Fe-Mn-Si-based alloys exhibits a reversible martensitic transformation between the $\gamma$ phase with a face-centered cubic~(fcc) structure and an $\epsilon$ phase with a hexagonal close-packed (hcp) structure.
+During the deformation-induced $\gamma$--$\epsilon$ transformation, we identified a phase that is different from the $\epsilon$ phase.
+In this new phase, the electron diffraction spots are located at the 1/3 positions that correspond to the $\{$0002$\}$ plane of the $\epsilon$ (hcp) phase with 2H structure, which suggests long-period stacking order (LPSO).
+To understand the stacking pattern and explore the possible existence of an LPSO phase as an intermediate between the $\gamma$ and $\epsilon$ phases, the phase stability of various structural polytypes of iron was examined using first-principles calculations with a spin-polarized form of the generalized gradient approximation in density functional theory.
+We found that an antiferromagnetic ordered 6H$_2$ structure is the most stable among the candidate LPSO structures and is energetically close to the $\epsilon$ phase, which suggests that the observed LPSO-like phase adopts the 6H$_2$ structure.
+Furthermore, we determined that the phase stability can be attributed to the valley depth in the density of states, close to the Fermi level.

-\keywords{Martensitic transformation, magnetism, Density functional theory, phase stability}
+\keywords{martensitic transformation, magnetism, density functional theory, phase stability}